Bayonne (musician)

 Roger Sellers, also known by his stage name Bayonne, is an American minimalist composer and electronic musician based in Austin, Texas, United States.
-After releasing three albums under his own name, Sellers changed his moniker to Bayonne, with the re-release of his most recent work, Primitives, on Mom + Pop/City Slang in 2016.
+After releasing three albums under his own name, Sellers changed his moniker to Bayonne in 2016 with the re-release of Primitives on the Mom + Pop/City Slang label.
 Bayonne is known for creating and layering intricate loops as well as his engaging one-man live performances.

 Career

 Releases

 Roger Sellers, his first album as a solo artist, and 2012's 8 Songs, were self-released through Bandcamp.
 Moments, Sellers' 2011 release, was released via Pau Wau Records.
 In 2014, Sellers released Primitives via Punctum Records, which would later be reissued by Mom + Pop Music in 2016.
-In November 2018, Bayonne and his record label announced via social media the upcoming release of Drastic Measures, his sophomore LP, released on February 22, 2019.
+In November 2018, Bayonne and his record label announced via social media the upcoming release of his sophomore LP Drastic Measures.
+It was released on February 22, 2019.

 Sellers’ song “Appeals”, featured in the EA Sports game FIFA 17.